The University of Memphis

-Probationary Employees - Staff employees serve in a probationary status for the first six months following their hire date, and they may be placed on subsequent probationary periods for six months following the date of any promotion or transfer to a new position.
-Employees in a probationary period may be terminated at any time for any reason (or for no reason), and such terminations are not covered under the Grievance Process and Conflict Resolution procedure.
+Probationary Employees - Staff employees serve in a probationary status for the first six months following their hire date, and will serve subsequent probationary periods for six months following the date of any promotion or transfer to a different position.
+Employees may be terminated at any time for any reason during their probationary period.
+Employees terminated within their probationary period do not have appeal rights under the Grievance Process and Conflict Resolution Policy.

 Job Eliminations – Employees may be subject to termination if their job is eliminated due to reasons such as reorganization or financial exigency.
-In these cases, advance notice of the job elimination will be given to the affected employee so he/she can seek other jobs on campus.
-Job elimination is not covered under the Grievance Process and Conflict Resolution procedure at http://policies.memphis.edu/UM1564.htm.
+In these cases, advance notice of the job elimination will be given to the affected employee so he/she can seek other employment.
+Job elimination is not covered under the Grievance Process and Conflict Resolution Policy.

 Termination For Cause:

-No Misconduct - For situations involving deficiencies in work performance, attendance, and punctuality or other such work related concerns, employees who have completed their probationary period may be terminated only after proper warning and placement in a performance plan.
-Bi-weekly paid employees would go through the formal Performance Improvement Process, and monthly paid employees are counseled and given written warning about their need to improve.
-Additionally, employees terminated under these conditions are given the right to appeal the decision.
+Misconduct - For situations involving deficiencies in work performance, attendance, punctuality, behavior or other such work related concerns, employees who have completed their probationary period may be terminated only after proper warning and placement in a performance improvement plan.

-Every employee who terminates employment with The University of Memphis, whether voluntary or involuntary, may file a claim for Unemployment Insurance Benefits with the Tennessee Department of Labor and Workforce Development or their resident state’s local unemployment office.
-This state office determines if claims will be paid based on the reasons for termination.
-The Employee Relations Office in Human Resources issues the separation notice to the terminated employee for use when filing for benefits from the State.
+Every employee who terminates employment with the University may file a claim for Unemployment Insurance Benefits with the Tennessee Department of Labor and Workforce Development or their resident state’s local unemployment office.
+Upon request, a copy of the separation and clearance notice may be obtained through the Office of HR Records Management.

 |Appointing/Terminating Officials by Employee Category|